-In 1984 Wanachis-Hilthhoois, colonially known as Meares Island was under threat of Clearcut logging.
-MacMillan Bloedel was granted permission by the provincial BC government to begin logging.
+In 1984 Wanachis-Hilthhoois, colonially known as Meares Island was under threat of Clear-cut logging.
+MacMillan Bloedel paid and was granted permission by the provincial BC government to begin logging.

 Tla-o-qui-aht and Ahousaht First Nation have the island within their hahuulthee or traditional territory.
-Both Nations united along with environmental groups and residents of Tofino to halt logging on the island.
+There had been no consultation or consent given by the two nations on this decision.
+Both Nations united, along with a (forming) local environmental group and residents of Tofino to halt logging on the island.

-When the MacMillan Bloedel workers arrived to begin work logging the island, they were greeted by a welcome committee.
-The spokesperson for this welcome was the elected chief councillor of Tla-o-qui-aht at the time, Moses Martin.
+When the MacMillan Bloedel workers arrived to begin logging the island, they were given traditional welcome ceremony.
+The spokesperson for this welcome was the elected chief Councillor of Tla-o-qui-aht at the time, Moses Martin.
 A welcome comes with a responsibility to respect the values and laws of the people in stewardship authority of a place.
 The welcome to Meares was a welcome to a garden, with no logging allowed.